immersive-web/webxr-ar-module/explainer.md

 **VR Enhanced:** The app can take advantage of VR, but it's used as a progressive enhancement rather than a core part of the experience.
 Most users will probably not interact with the app's VR features, and as such asking them to make VR-centric decisions early in the app lifetime would be confusing and inappropriate.
 An example would be a news site with an embedded 360 photo gallery or video.
 (We expect the large majority of early WebVR content to fall into this category.)

-This style of application should call `VRDisplay.ensureContextCompatibility` with the WebGL context in question.
+This style of application should call `VRDisplay.setCompatibleVrDevice` with the WebGL context in question.
 This will set a compatibility bit on the context that allows it to be used.
 Contexts without the compatibility bit will fail when attempting to create a `VRLayer` with them.
 In the event that a context is not already compatible with the `VRDisplay` the [context will be lost and attempt to recreate itself](https://www.khronos.org/registry/webgl/specs/latest/1.0/#5.14.13) using the compatible graphics adapter.
 It is the page's responsibility to handle WebGL context loss properly, recreating any necessary WebGL resources in response.
-If the context loss is not handled by the page, the promise returned by `ensureContextCompatibility` will fail.
+If the context loss is not handled by the page, the promise returned by `setCompatibleVrDevice` will fail.
 The promise may also fail for a variety of other reasons, such as the context being actively used by a different, incompatible `VRDevice`.

 ```js
 let glCanvas = document.createElement("canvas");